7 Different Types of Prayer from the Bible

 In the Bible, we see several different prayer types on display.
 Here are seven types of prayer for you to learn to take your prayer life to the next level…

 There is no “one right way to pray.”
-In the Bible, we see several different types of prayer on display.
+We see several different types of prayer on display in the Bible.
 A strong prayer life incorporates many different types of prayer because we will face many different situations in our lives.
 Here are seven different types of prayer for you to learn and master to take your prayer life to the next level…

 7 Types of Prayer

 The first of these seven types of prayer is adoration.
 Adoration is praising God for who He is.
 God is the Lord of all and deserves our praise because of that alone.
 Psalm 99:5 encourages us to exalt the Lord because he is holy.
-In prayer, it is good to recognize the Lord for who He is — His power, mercy, love, and more.
+It is good to recognize the Lord for who He is in your prayer life — His power, mercy, love, and more.
 Check out these three prayers from the Bible for examples of adoration: